Receivers Godwin, Robinson top franchise tag list - WTMJ

 Godwin, a budding star with the Buccaneers — so much so that the team apparently will allow top linebackers Shaq Barrett and Lavonte David to test the open waters — and the veteran Allen Robinson will be paid approximately $16.4 million apiece in 2021.

-The going rate for safeties under their first tag is around $10.5 million, which Maye will make in New Jersey.
+The going rate for safeties under their first tag is around $10.5 million, which Maye and Marcus Williams will make in New Jersey.
 Moton and Cam Robinson will come in at about $14 million.

+The 2021 salary cap has not been set yet, but it will decrease from $198.2 million to between $180 and $185 million due to lost revenues for the league during the coronavirus-impacted 2020 season.
+It is the first decrease in the cap.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL